City of Manningham

 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Household Income Quartiles.

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 |Weekly household income|

 |Weekly income||Number||%||Greater Melbourne %|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-The major differences between the household incomes of the City of Manningham and Greater Melbourne were:
+The major difference between the household incomes of the City of Manningham and Greater Melbourne is:

 - A smaller percentage of households who earned $2000-$2499 (9.7% compared to 11.1%)